WalletWasabi/WabiSabi/amounts.md

 Furthermore a few more small optimization was introduced:

 - Our sanity dust threshold became 1024, so we won't create smaller change than that.
-- A user now also consider the largest output that isn't her so she won't create denomination that would be larger than the largest possible user's output she could reasonably mix with.
+- A user now also considers the largest output that isn't hers so she won't create denomination that would be larger than the largest possible user's output she could reasonably mix with.
 - Finally we considered breaking down the largest user's change output, to the largest possible denomination, but we couldn't decide, so that'll be a later step.

 Our simulation also got an improvement as now we're also simulating a 30% remix count by doing a pre-mix, then select 30% of those inputs to create our random groups and have results from that.